Ib01/MediaBeaver/README.md

 # Features to be added before our first beta:

+* Create first time app has started wizard which will get download source directory, movie and TV directories

+* Enable users to copy instead of move content

 * ensure root path and end path appending is done properly.

 * Cache data from web services for more efficient qureying.